Is Numbness & Tingling A Serious Condition?

 - Appears linked to certain activities or tasks

 Immediately contact emergency numbers when the condition starts suddenly and is followed by paralysis, weakness, dizziness, difficulty talking, confusion, and severe headache.

 Which parts of the body are affected by numbness and tingling?

-Numbness can happen on almost any part of your body.
+Numbness can happen in almost any part of your body.
 You may notice the sensations mainly in the following areas:

-The medical world refers to the sensations as paresthesia.
+The medical world refers to these sensations as “paresthesia”.
 Different factors can lead to it happening, including crossing the legs while seated and sleeping on your arm.

 Your numbness and tingling sensations may persist without obvious reasons.
 They could emanate from multiple sclerosis or an injury.